 This master's degree is part of the graduate program in Social Sciences.

 The teaching, in French and in English, combines the contributions of economic and social sciences (economics, administration, sociology and political science, and, to a lesser extent, anthropology, geography and history).
 The courses focus on concepts and key problems and present the essential methods of investigation (particularly statistical) so that the students learn to design, implement and publish scientific research.
 The seminars are also a chance for students to present the current condition of their research and to develop their proficiency and know-how in scientific work (describe, explain, understand and criticize).

 The master's degree is taught partly in English.

 See the details of the program in the dedicated tab.

 The master's degree is primarily addressed at students who wish to undertake a scientific career in higher-education or research institutions.
-They benefit from the reputation of the EHESS, Paris-Dauphine University and MINES ParisTech to bring them into international research networks so that they can pursue a doctorate.
+They benefit from the reputation of Dauphine - PSL and MINES ParisTech - PSL to bring them into international research networks so that they can pursue a doctorate.

 The master's degree also trains executives, both public and private (research managers, analysts, project managers) with the scientific spirit required to meet the organizational and political challenges with which contemporary societies are confronted.

 The training is backed by some fifteen advanced laboratories in these areas: